sean-olson/vscode-snippets/README.md

 While crude, I choose to copy and paste the snippets into VS Code (as opposed to creating a VS Code extension) because it gives finer editorial control.
 Add them to your VS Code IDE:

 ### On Mac:
-1. Navigate to the snippets: Code > Preferences > Configure User Snippets
+1. Navigate to the snippets: Code > Settings > Configure User Snippets
 2. Select the appropriate snippets file by keying the title in the textbox
 3. Paste the snippets from the repository's corresponding file into the VS Code Snippets file, and edit to suit.